briannameme17/Coffee-Bean-Sales-Performance-Dashboard/README.md

 ## Professional Relevance

 This project demonstrates the ability to transform raw sales data into a structured, executive ready dashboard that supports business analysis and strategic decision making.
-The skills shown align with expectations for business analyst, data analyst, operations analyst, and revenue focused roles.